 Continue the long, slow climb up and by 2.5 miles, the trail will wrap around a breach in the cinder cone’s southeastern side.
 Keep hugging the edge of the incline until the trail turns west, providing you with another worn ranch road that makes a bee-line right up to the center of the cinder cone.

 Climb this steep stretch of trail and you’ll reach the saddle between the two high points on the cinder cone at about the 3 mile mark.
 While either high point offers up great views, the southern point is a bit taller, so keep to your left and continue your ascent until you hit 3.2 miles.
 Then, look around.

 If it’s clear, to the northwest you may be able to make out most of the dry, western Kohala Coast of the Island of Hawai’i, clearly seeing the effects of the lava flows on this side of the island.
 Across the Maui Channel you may even see the towering mass of Haleakalā National Park.
-In the opposite direction, Mauna Loa, the largest above-water volcano in the world.
+In the opposite direction, Mauna Kea.

-When you’re done enjoying these spectacular views, return back the way you came, remembering to close all the gates you’ll pass through.
+When you’re done enjoying these spectacular views, return back the way you came.
+Remember to close all the gates you’ll pass through.

-For a change of scenery and a more interesting return to the trailhead, keep left at the 5 mile mark to venture down Miki’s Road, a rougher ride than the Vulcanite Road but still generally a very well-maintained, wide footpath.
+For a change of scenery and a more interesting return to the trailhead, keep left at the 5 mile mark to venture down Miki’s Road.
+This is a rougher ride than the Vulcanite Road but still generally a very well-maintained, wide footpath.
 At 5.8 miles, turn right to hike on the ōhi’a trail.

 The ōhi’a trail is an entirely different experience than the trails you’ve been on so far.
 This route winds its way through rough, rocky lava flows where ōhi’a trees and other hearty vegetation have taken root.
 This unique landscape is home to many endemic plants and animals, and an interpretive trail brochure is available online for those who’d like to learn a bit more about this unique ecosystem.